 Temperature greatly affects chemical reactions.
 As temperature increases, molecules move faster and possess more kinetic energy.
 When molecules collide, the kinetic energy of the molecules can break bonds, leading to chemical reactions.

 If, however, the molecules are cold and moving slowly the chemical reaction will not occur as fast.
-The minimum energy requirement that must be met for a chemical reaction to occur is called the activation energy.
+The minimum energy requirement that must be met for a chemical reaction to occur is called activation energy.
 More molecules possess this energy in warmer temperatures.

 Temperature Effects on Batteries